-- UAHS is the statewide leader in biomedical research and health professions training.
-The UA Health Sciences includes the UA Colleges of Medicine (Phoenix and Tucson), Nursing, Pharmacy and the Mel and Enid Zuckerman College of Public Health, with main campus locations in Tucson and the growing Phoenix Biomedical Campus in downtown Phoenix.
+- UAHS includes the UA Colleges of Medicine in Phoenix and Tucson, Nursing, Pharmacy and Mel and Enid Zuckerman College of Public Health, with main campus locations in Tucson and the growing Phoenix Biomedical Campus in downtown Phoenix.

-- The college offers students experience working with clinical partners, including Banner Health, Phoenix Children’s Hospital, Maricopa Integrated Health System, St. Joseph’s Hospital and Medical Center, HonorHealth, Abrazo Central Campus, Mayo Clinic and the Phoenix VA Health Care System.
+- Students have the opportunity of training at each of the nine locations and interacting with more than 1,000 leading faculty as part of our affiliated partnerships with Banner Health, Abrazo Central Campus, Phoenix Children’s Hospital, Maricopa Integrated Health Systems, St. Joseph’s Hospital and Medical Center, HonorHealth, Mayo Clinic, Hospice of the Valley and the Phoenix VA Health Care System.

-- The Phoenix Biomedical Campus (PBC) is also home to the UA Colleges of Pharmacy, Public Health and Nursing, the University of Arizona Cancer Center at Dignity Health St. Joseph’s Hospital and Medical Center, the Arizona Biomedical Collaborative, Translational Genomics Research Institute (TGen), Northern Arizona University’s College of Health and Human Services and Arizona State University.
+- The Phoenix Biomedical Campus (PBC) is also home to the UA Colleges of Pharmacy, Public Health and Nursing, Eller College of Management, the University of Arizona Cancer Center at Dignity Health St. Joseph’s Hospital and Medical Center, the Arizona Biomedical Collaborative, Translational Genomics Research Institute (TGen), Northern Arizona University’s College of Health and Human Services and Arizona State University.

-- The UA Cancer Center is an extension of the only NIH-designated comprehensive cancer center based in Arizona and opened in 2015.
+- Opened in 2015, the UA Cancer Center is an extension of the only NIH-designated comprehensive cancer center based in Arizona.

-- The college is one of only a few medical schools in the country that requires every student to design and complete a four-year Scholarly Project.
+- The college is one of only four medical schools in the country that requires every student to design and complete a four-year Scholarly Project.

-- The college has approximately 126 campus faculty and more than 1,445 community faculty.
+- The college has approximately 122 on-campus faculty and more than 1,600 community faculty.

-- The college is a vibrant community resource, offering youth STEM workshops and community engagement programs like Connect2STEM, Summer Scrubs and Wildcat Night — designed to inspire youth about careers in health care.
+- The college is a vibrant community resource, offering workshops and community engagement programs like Connect2STEM, Summer Scrubs and Wildcat Night; each are designed to inspire youth about careers in health care.
 Medical students serve at community health clinics like Wesley Community and Health Center and are mentors for students at Bioscience High School.
-Popular free monthly community outreach lectures from distinguished faculty allow the college to share knowledge and nurture interest in medicine with the public.

 Diversity Mission Statement